Introduction to Testing

 To help keep order, officials such as referees or umpires score competitions or performances to make sure that the spirit of competition is maintained.

-In anti-doping, testing helps to keep order.
-It helps to prove athletes are clean, can have a deterrent effect on those who may be vulnerable to doping decisions – and, when people chose to cheat, testing can detect that.
+In anti-doping, testing can have a deterrent effect on those who may be vulnerable to doping decisions – and, when people chose to cheat, testing can detect that.

 Testing is one of the essential components protecting clean sport.